MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/about_overview.md

 Because the container contains everything it needs to run your application, they are very portable and can run on any machine that is running Windows 10 Server.
 You can create and test a container locally, then deploy that same container to your company's private cloud or to a VM in Azure.
 The natural agility of Containers supports modern app development patterns in large scale, virtualized and cloud environments.

+### Containers for Developers

+With containers, developers can build any app in any language using any libraries.
+These apps are completely portable and can run anywhere - colleagues computers, QA servers running in the cloud, and production data center VMs.

+Containers helps developers build and ship higher-quality applications, faster.

+### Containers for Systems Administrators

+Systems administrators can use containers to provide standardized environments for their development, QA, and production teams.
+By using containers, systems administrators abstract away differences in OS installations and underlying infrastructure.

 ## What else do I get? ##